Top Snowshoeing Trails in Washington State: Beginner to Advanced Routes

 • Carbon River to Ipsut Falls, Mount Rainier National Park:

 Embark on this challenging journey through old-growth forests and alongside the Carbon River.
 The steep climbs and snowy terrain require experience and proper gear, but the reward is solitude and stunning views of Ipsut Falls frozen in ice.
+Remember, park access requires a National Park Pass or America the Beautiful Pass.

 • Mount Si Trail, Mount Si State Park: